Chris Baird: Fulham

-In the 2010–11 season, Baird remained on the substitute for the first three matches, with Panstil regaining his first team place as a right–back, under new manager Mark Hughes.
-It wasn't until on 11 September 2010 when Baird made his first appearance of the season, in a 2 – 1 win over Wolves.
+In the 2010–11 season, Baird remained on the bench for the first three matches, with Panstil regaining his first team place as a right–back, under new manager Mark Hughes.
+On 11 September 2010, Baird made his first appearance of the season, in a 2–1 win over Wolves.
 On 14 September 2010 Baird signed a new contract with Fulham, keeping him at Craven Cottage until at least the summer of 2013, and on 28 December 2010 he scored his first and second goals for Fulham against Stoke City at the Britannia Stadium in a 2–0 victory.
 This was voted the second Fulham "Goal of the Season" by the Fulham fans, just behind his teammate Mousa Dembélé.
 Both were long-range strikes, earning him the nickname "Bairdinho" amongst Fulham fans.
 Baird was charged with abusive and insulting gestures towards a match official during a match against Liverpool on 9 May 2011, after he played the full 90 minutes and picked up a yellow card by referee Lee Mason in the 5–2 defeat at Craven Cottage.
 He then subsequently missed the last two games of the season against Birmingham City and Arsenal and was replaced by Philippe Senderos.
 Despite this, Baird made twenty–nine appearances for the club in the 2010–11 season.

 The 2011–12 season was a less successful one for Baird.
 With the arrival of Martin Jol as manager he found it difficult to get games, having to rely mostly on injuries to in-form right-back Stephen Kelly, but his proven versatility meant that he was almost always on the bench, and was the go-to substitute for central midfield, right-back and sometimes centre-back as well.
 Despite making nineteen appearances for the club in the 2011–12 season, Baird dismissed claims he heading for an exit and expressed desire to fight for his first team place.

 With Kelly falling out of favour in the early part of the 2012–13 season, and injuries to players like Mahamadou Diarra, plus the departures of Danny Murphy, Mousa Dembélé and Dickson Etuhu, Baird has become a regular in central midfield again, alongside Steve Sidwell, and with just those two goals at Stoke to his name for Fulham in 113 games prior to 20 October 2012, he scored in consecutive weeks at the end of October, the first being the winner in the 1–0 defeat of Aston Villa and then scoring a header in a 3–3 draw with Reading on 27 October 2012.
 In January transfer window, Baird started negotiations with a move to West Brom, but the move to West Brom was broken down and stayed at Fulham.
 Baird sat out from the first team and made nineteen appearances for the 2012–13 season.